 Do's and Don'ts

-File a FAFSA application for aid.
-Without the application you will not be considered for need-based grants, Stafford Loans and federal work study.
+- File a FAFSA application for aid.
+Without the applciation you will not be considered for need-based grants, Stafford Loans and federal work study.

-Obtain all required literature from your selection of prospective colleges and comply with their application requirements and deadlines.
+- Obtain all reqired literature from your selection of prospective colleges and comply with their application requirements and deadlines.

-Rely on acquaintances and relatives for financial aid advice.
-No one school, family or circumstance are the same.
+- Rely on acquaintances and relatives for financial aid advice.
+No one school, family or circumstances are the same.

-Sign, date, or submit the FAFSA application prior to January 1 of the year you will be attending school.
+- Sign, date or submit the FAFSA applciation prior to October 1 of the year before you will be attending school.